tonydpanda/Anthony_BSEPortfolio/index.md

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/29TEZYm_xy0?si=oztg0rRBki9wiKQS" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+For my first milestone, I successfully integrated the GSR sensor with an Arduino to detect g stress-related changes in skin conductivity.
+I programmed the Arduino to create a baseline and used simple threshold to identify sudden drops in GSR values, which may indicate stress or a potential lie.
+When such a change is detected, the Arduino triggers a vibration motor to alert that a lie has been detected This milestone markes the first functional version of my lie detector.

+# Challenges

+Initially, I used a timer-based approach to calculate the baseline by averaging GSR sensor readings over a set period of time.
+However, I noticed that the values collected this way were different from the ones I got during the actual lie detection test, where I was using a for loop to gather data.
+This mismatch created inconsistency between the baseline and live readings, making the lie detection less reliable.

+To solve this, I modified my approach by combining both methods.
+I kept the for loop for consistent data collection but controlled it using a timer.
+This allowed me to gather a fixed number of sensor readings, ensuring the baseline was calculated using the same method and timing structure as the readings taken during the actual test.
+This change improved the accuracy and consistency of my system.

+# Next Steps
+My next steps are to improve the accuracy of the lie detector by smoothing out the GSR values using techniques like moving averages to reduce noise and random fluctuations.
+I also plan to create a personalized "lying threshold" based on user input.
+I will ask the user to intentionally lie a few times so the GSR sensor can record their stress response patterns.
+This data will help establish a more accurate threshold for detecting real lies later.
+Additionally, I plan to integrate a heartbeat sensor to track changes in pulse rate alongside skin conductivity.
+By combining both biometric signals, the lie detector will be able to make more reliable and confident predictions.

 <!--For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together